radgrad/docusaurus2/docs/about/f21-user-feedback.md

 sidebar_label: F21 Feedback
 ---

-This page contains anonymous user feedback from the deployment of RadGrad during Fall 2021.
+This page contains feedback from approximately 20 students who completed the New Student Tutorial.
+More feedback will be forthcoming and added to this page as the semester proceeds.

 The vast majority of comments were positive.
 To highlight the more critical comments, I have put them in *italics*.